Linuszand/bookproject-1/APIdocumentation_and_testdocumentation/APIdocumentation.md

 |400|Bad request|API Cannot process request because of invalid syntax|Invalid request parameters or missing required parameters|Check the request parameters and make sure they're valid|
 |404|Not found|The requested response could not be found|Invalid endpoint or deleted object/identifier|Make sure the object/identifier or endpoint exists before you make the request|
 |500|Internal Server Error|Something happened to the server that prevents it from fulfilling the request|Server-side error or bug or internet connection fail|Make sure database is connected and running or contact server owner/administrator|

+# Rate Limiting
+My API has a rate limiter built in.
+To avoid exceeding the limit, just make sure you don't send more than 100 request under one minute.
+It resets every minute.

+# End
+Thanks for everything.
+LZA